fireheart17/OrderBook/README.md

 - **Order Class**: Represents an order with attributes such as type, side (bid/ask), order ID, quantity, and price.
 - **OrderBook Class**: Manages the collection of orders, processes trades, and maintains the order book.
+- **Trade Class**: Represents a trade with attributes such as bid ID, ask ID, quantity, and price.

 ### Key Features

 1. **Order Types Supported**:
-   - **Limit Order**: An order to buy or sell a stock at a specific price or better.
+   - **Limit Order**: An order to buy or sell a stock at a specified price or better.
+It ensures that the order will only be executed at the limit price or a more favorable price.
-   - **Fill and Kill Order**: An order that must be executed immediately and completely or not at all.
+   - **Fill and Kill Order (FAK)**: Also known as Immediate or Cancel (IOC), this order attempts to fill as much of the order as possible immediately.
+Any portion of the order that cannot be filled immediately is canceled.
-   - **Market Order**: An order to buy or sell a stock immediately at the current market price.
+   - **Market Order**: An order to buy or sell a stock immediately at the best available current price.
+This type of order prioritizes speed of execution over price, meaning the price is not specified.
+In the implementation, if a market order can only be partially filled, the system will fill it to the extent possible and cancel the remaining portion.
-   - **Fill or Kill Order**: An order that must be executed immediately and completely or not at all.
+   - **Fill or Kill Order (FOK)**: An order that must be executed immediately and completely at the specified price.
+If the entire order cannot be filled at once, it is canceled.

 2. **Order Operations**:
    - **Add Order**: Adds a new order to the order book.
    - **Modify Order**: Modifies an existing order in the order book.
    - **Cancel Order**: Cancels an existing order in the order book.
    - **Process Orders**: Processes trades by matching buy and sell orders.

-### Definitions of Order Types

-1. **Limit Order**: An order to buy or sell a stock at a specified price or better.
-It ensures that the order will only be executed at the limit price or a more favorable price.

-2. **Fill and Kill Order (FAK)**: Also known as Immediate or Cancel (IOC), this order attempts to fill as much of the order as possible immediately.
-Any portion of the order that cannot be filled immediately is canceled.

-3. **Market Order**: An order to buy or sell a stock immediately at the best available current price.
-This type of order prioritizes speed of execution over price, meaning the price is not specified.
-In the implementation, if a market order can only be partially filled, the system will fill it to the extent possible and cancel the remaining portion.

-4. **Fill or Kill Order (FOK)**: An order that must be executed immediately and completely at the specified price.
-If the entire order cannot be filled at once, it is canceled.
+3. **Trade Processing**:
+   - **Process Trades**: Manages the trade execution based on order matching.
+   - **Trade Reporting**: Outputs trade details with precision up to 5 decimal places.

+4. **Order Book Summary**:
+   - **Print Summary**: Prints a summary of the current state of the order book including best bid, best ask, and trade history.
+   - **Midquote**: Calculates and returns the midquote, which is the average of the best bid and best ask prices.
+   - **Spread**: Calculates and returns the spread, which is the difference between the best bid and best ask prices.
+   - **Level Info**: Provides information about the order book at a specific level, such as price and quantity of orders.
+   - **Depth**: Calculates and returns the total quantity of orders at a given price level or better.

 ### How to Use

 1. **Adding an Order**: